initiumlab/MediaWiki-Docker/README.md

 - clone this repo
 - `git submodule update --init`.
   - For VisualEditor, you have to run `cd mediawiki/extensions/VisualEditor && git submodule update --init`.
+  - For Widgets, you have to run `cd mediawiki/extensions/Widgets && git submodule update --init`.
 - `docker-compose build`